waii-ai/waii-sdk-js/README.md

 - `semantic_context` (optional): An array of `SemanticStatement` objects representing the semantic context of the generated query.
 Each `SemanticStatement` object may contain the following fields:

   - `id` (optional): A string representing the unique identifier of the semantic statement.
   - `scope` (required): A string representing the scope of the semantic statement.
+This is either a database, schema, table or column name.
+The semantic statement will be considered whenever that object is involved in a query.
-  - `statement` (required): A string representing the semantic statement itself.
+  - `statement` (required): A string representing the semantic statement itself (e.g.: Describes the price of an item, final price is computed as 'price - discount').
+This helps understand why a query was built a certain way.
   - `labels` (optional): An array of strings representing the labels associated with the semantic statement.

-- `query` (optional): A string representing the generated query.
+- `query` (optional): A string representing the generated SQL query.

-- `detailed_steps` (optional): An array of strings providing detailed steps or actions performed by the generated query.
+- `detailed_steps` (optional): An array of strings providing detailed steps or actions performed by the generated SQL query.
+This is the textual "explain plan".

 - `what_changed` (optional): A string representing what changed in the query.
+This will be set when a generated query is refined with additional asks.

 - `compilation_errors` (optional): An array of `CompilationError` objects representing any compilation errors that occurred during query generation.
 Each `CompilationError` object may contain the following fields: